kormax/apple-home-key-reader/README.md

     * `finish`: color of the home key art to display on your device.
        Usually, finish of the first NFC lock added to your home defines which color the keys are going to be, even if more locks are added;
        Possible values: `black` `tan` `gold` `silver`;
-    * `flow`: minimum digital key transaction level to force.
-By default `fast` code attempts to do as least actions as possible, with fallback to next level of authentication only happening if the previous one failed.
+    * `flow`: minimum viable digital key transaction flow do.
+By default reader attempts to do as least actions as possible, with fallback to next level of authentication only happening if the previous one failed.
 Setting this setting to `standard` or `attestation` will force protocol to fall back to those flows even if they're not required for successful auth.
-    Possible values `fast` `standard` `attestation`.
+    Possible values: `fast` `standard` `attestation`.

 # Project structure